Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 The founders built a country where religious freedom could survive precisely because no single tradition could fully capture the machinery of state.

-## Christian Nationalism's Strange Temptation
+## Christian Nationalism’s Strange Temptation

 So why does the myth persist?